huobei1997/huobei1997.github.io/content/authors/admin/_index.md

 My name is **Mengting LI**, and I am a Bioinformatics PhD student at the School of Public Health, The University of Hong Kong (HKU), supervised by **Prof. Leo Poon**.

 My research involves analyzing viral genomic data to understand viral evolution, transmission dynamics, and virus-host interactions.
-Through my work, I aim to provide novel insights into virology.
+Through my work, I aim to provide novel insights into **virology**.

 Here, I'll be sharing my **learning notes, research reflections, and technical tutorials**.
 I look forward to connecting with you.